Podium girl: Selection criteria

 Podium girls were originally selected from the population of the town where each day's finishing stage was held, and the only requirements were for them to be under 30 and about the same height as each other.
 Today, they are selected from applications put forward by modelling agencies or individual applicants.
 The women are chosen by the sponsors of the four coloured racing jerseys (yellow, green, polka dot, and white) awarded to those leading in particular categories.
 Although the hours are long – often over 12 hours per day and in all weather conditions – the job is well-paid, at a rate of about €1,000–2,000 for three weeks' work, and food and accommodation are provided.

-The women are selected not just for their looks but for their endurance, personality and linguistic abilities.
-Many are students; in the 2009 Tour de France, three of the four were students.
+The women are selected not just for their looks, but for their endurance, personality and linguistic abilities as well.
+Many are students; in the 2009 Tour de France, three of the four podium girls were students.
 One woman, Elisabeth Petzl, was a doctoral candidate in political science who could speak four languages.
 Laura Antoine, a former showgirl from Paris who worked as a podium girl in the 2010 Tour de France, was chosen because of "her upbeat personality, her willingness to work long hours without complaint and her ability to speak French and English".
 According to Laura, "They asked me if I could share a bathroom with two other girls for a month and if I could drive a car up a mountain if I needed to.
 Then they asked me about my endurance level and if I could smile even if I’m tired.
 And I said I could work all day, with a smile.
 I quickly realized that hey, this isn’t as glamorous as I thought it was."